LiveContainer/livecontainer.github.io/docs/installation.md

 - Tap the run icon, it will attempt to restart LiveContainer with guest app loaded.

 Note: If you update or reinstall SideStore/AltStore, you'll need to reapply the patch.
 Re-patch is not needed when you refresh your store.

-### With JIT (Requires Debugger \[SideStore 0.6.2-nightly+/StikJIT/StikDebug/etc.])
-- In settings, select your preferred JIT enabler/debugger.
-- Tap the play icon.
-(If SideStore, it will jump to SideStore.
-In SideStore, hold down LiveContainer and tap `Enable JIT`.
-It will jump back to LiveContainer with JIT enabled and the guest app is now ready to use.)